aws-samples/drs-template-manager/README.md

 # Prerequisites

-In order to use this solution, it is required to have actively replicating servers in DRS.
+In order to use this solution, it is required to have active servers in DRS.
 For more information on getting started with DRS reference the [quick start guide](https://docs.aws.amazon.com/drs/latest/userguide/getting-started.html).

+The provided deployment instructions utilize the [AWS CLI](https://aws.amazon.com/cli/)

 Part of this solution is creating lambda functions which need to make API calls to  DRS, EC2, and S3.
 It is required to have a role with the proper permissions to access all three services.
-You can create a role with 3 managed policies for simplicity:
+You can create a role with the provided 'policy.json' in order to give the solution the proper API access.

-- "AWSElasticDisasterRecoveryReadOnlyAccess"

-- "AmazonEC2FullAccess"

-- "AmazonS3FullAccess"

-Here is a full list of API calls made by the solution if you would like to create a more granular policy:

-- "drs.DescribeSourceServers"

-- "drs.GetLaunchConfiguration"

-- "s3.GetObject"

-- "s3.PutObject"

-- "ec2.CreateLaunchTemplateVersion"

-- "ec2.ModifyLaunchTemplate"
+The policy has been created to only allow the minimum required permissions to ensure the solution is functional.

 # Usage